 Are Cadbury’s Bournville fingers vegan?

 Cadbury Bournville fingers are accidentally vegan.
 There are no animal-derived ingredients in the biscuit or the chocolate coating.
 Like other Bournville products, they are made alongside milk chocolate so may not be suitable for allergy sufferers due to the risk of cross-contamination.

-Cadbury changed the Bournville recipe in April 2019.
-Before this date, Bournville dark chocolate was made using milk.
-If you have any old bars hanging around, you might want to check that the ingredients don’t include milk.
+Cadbury has changed the Bournville recipe several times.
+Before April 2019, Bournville dark chocolate was always made using milk.
+Because the recipe has changed so often, you should always check that the ingredients don’t include milk.